 Systemic treatments for Behcet's disease

-If topical medications don't help, your doctor may recommend a drug called colchicine (Colcrys).
-Arthritis symptoms also may improve with colchicine.
+If topical medications don't help, your doctor might recommend a drug called colchicine (Colcrys, Mitigare) for recurring oral and genital sores.
+Joint swelling also might improve with colchicine.

 Severe cases of Behcet's disease require treatments to control damage from the disease between flares.
-If you have moderate to severe Behcet's disease, your doctor may prescribe:
+If you have moderate to severe Behcet's disease, your doctor might prescribe:

 Corticosteroids to control inflammation.
-Corticosteroids, such as prednisone, may reduce the inflammation caused by Behcet's disease.
-The signs and symptoms of Behcet's disease tend to recur when corticosteroids are used alone, so doctors often prescribe them with another medication to suppress the activity of your immune system (immunosuppressives).
+Corticosteroids, such as prednisone, are used reduce the inflammation caused by Behcet's disease.
+Doctors often prescribe them with another medication to suppress the activity of your immune system.

 Side effects of corticosteroids include weight gain, persistent heartburn, high blood pressure and bone thinning (osteoporosis).

-Because these medications suppress the actions of your immune system, they may increase your risk of infection.
+- Medications that suppress your immune system.
+The inflammation associated with Behcet's disease can be reduced by drugs that prevent your immune system from attacking healthy tissues.
+These drugs may include azathioprine (Azasan, Imuran), cyclosporine (Gengraf, Neoral, Sandimmune) and cyclophosphamide.
+These drugs can increase your risk of infection.
 Other possible side effects include liver and kidney problems, low blood counts, and high blood pressure.

 Medications that block a substance called tumor necrosis factor (TNF) are effective in treating some of the signs and symptoms of Behcet's, especially for people who have more-severe or resistant symptoms.
-Examples include infliximab (Remicade) and etanercept (Enbrel).
+Examples include infliximab (Remicade) and adalimumab (Humira).
+Side effects might include headache, skin rash and an increased risk of infections.

 Coping and support

 The unpredictability of Behcet's disease can make it particularly frustrating.
-Taking good care of yourself may help you better cope.
-Your approach to caring for yourself will depend on what signs and symptoms you're feeling on a particular day.
+Taking good care of yourself might help you cope.
 In general, try to:

 - Rest during flares.
 When signs and symptoms appear, take time for yourself.
-Be flexible and adjust your schedule when possible so that you can rest when you need it.
-It's also a good idea to keep stress to a minimum, because stress can aggravate your symptoms.
+Be flexible and adjust your schedule when possible so that you can rest when you need to.
+Try to minimize stress.

 - Be active when you have the energy.
 Moderate exercise, such as walking or swimming, can make you feel better between Behcet's disease flares.
 Exercise strengthens your body, helps keep your joints flexible and can improve your mood.